 Never show up empty-handed

 The cardinal rule!
 This visit should be about them, not you, so showing up empty handed is a big no-no. You’re not just there to see the baby, you should be there to support the family.
-That means an easily reheated meal for the freezer, brownies for other visitors, a toy or extra attention for an older sibling, some sanitary products or something soothing for mum – of you have that kind of relationship with her.
+That means an easily reheated meal for the freezer, brownies for other visitors, a toy or extra attention for an older sibling, some sanitary products or something soothing for mum – if you have that kind of relationship with her.
 Your visit should add to their comfort in some way.

 Offer a helping hand

 While there, you should try do something to help out, but always ask first.
 Some things are okay to work away on, like doing a few dishes in the kitchen or entertaining an older sibling, but sometimes the best thing is just to ask mum or dad what they’d like you to do to help.
-If you’re close with the family, mum may ask you to hold baby while she showers or naps, or to take an older sibling out for a couple of hours.
+If you’re close with the family, mum may ask you to hold the baby while she showers or naps, or to take an older sibling out for a couple of hours.
 Always ask these things first, mum will be grateful for a little helping hand those early few weeks,

 Always ask permission